cloudnativelabs/kube-router/docs/dsr.md

 ## Things To Lookout For

 * In the current implementation, **DSR will only be available to the external IPs or LoadBalancer IPs**
+* When `--strict-external-ip-validation` is enabled (the default), externalIPs and loadBalancerIPs must pass validation against configured CIDR ranges before they can be programmed into IPVS for DSR.
+Ensure your DSR service IPs are covered by `--service-external-ip-range` and/or `--loadbalancer-ip-range`.
 * **The current implementation does not support port remapping.** So you need to use same port and target port for the service.
 * In order for DSR to work correctly, an `ipip` tunnel to the pod is used.
 This reduces the